 Squeeze the front of your arm (bicep) to curl the dumbbells to shoulder height.
 With control, lower the dumbbells down to meet your thighs.

 Perform a squat, planting your dumbbells on the ground as you step or jump back into a high plank position.
 Returning to the starting position.

 Modification: Step your feet in instead of jumping your feet in.
 Option to perform the push up from your knees or omit the push up all together.
 You can also perform this exercises from an incline, placing your hands on a chair or bench.

 Supersets pack in a high number of repetitions in a short period of time.
 This pushes your muscle to fatigue and eventually failure, which is how you build muscle.

-Compound supersets can produce amazing muscle growth in a very short period of time since you are performing two compound exercises, one after another.
+Compound supersets can produce amazing muscle growth and decrease body fat in a very short period of time since you are performing two compound exercises, one after another.